SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/installation.md

         advertise_capabilities(__name__, minimum_version="1.5")
     ```

-2. [In your sources folder](https://docassemble.org/docs/playground.html#sources), create a file named `configuration_capabilities.yml` (needs to be spelled the same), and add the following contents, customizing it to your branding package:
+2. [In your sources folder](https://docassemble.org/docs/playground.html#sources), create a file named `configuration_capabilities.yml` (needs to have that exact spelling), and add the following contents, customizing it to your branding package:

     ```yaml
     package name: My Package